Riminder/docs-api/api-reference/profile-api/get-profiles-searching.md

 ---
-description: Retrieve a list of profiles based on given filters
+description: This endpoint allows you to search profiles based on filters.
 ---

 # GET: /profiles/searching